savantcare/healthbrain-deprecated/README.md

 ## Why re-write the exisiting angular in vue?

 The current angular app was developed to discover the psychiatrists needs.
-The system was not pre-architected to deliver the discovered features.
+The system could not have been pre-architected to deliver the discovered features.

 ### A. User experience benefits